Is Olaplex worth it editorial flat lay — black-labeled treatment bottles on cream linen

 Olaplex No. 4 Bond Maintenance Shampoo (~$30)

-A solid sulfate-free shampoo with a small dose of BAPDDM -- lower than No. 3, but enough to provide maintenance-level bond support with every wash.
+A solid sulfate-free shampoo with a small dose of BAPDDM -- lower than No. 3, but enough to support the bond-care routine with every wash.
 The formula cleans effectively without stripping color or adding dryness.
 Pairs best with No. 5 conditioner and No. 3 weekly treatment.
 On its own, it is a premium shampoo.
-As part of the system, it reinforces the bond repair work that No. 3 does once a week.
+As part of the system, it supports the routine that No. 3 anchors.

 Verdict: Worth it if you are already using No. 3.
 Can be skipped if budget is tight -- No. 3 paired with any good sulfate-free shampoo achieves a similar result.